-Parkinson's disease, adaptive stimulation has shown promise for improving outcomes while lowering energy use (Little et al., 2013; Priori et al., 2013).
-However, the signals recorded from sub-cortical targets are 1) relatively small (1 μ Vrms) (Denison et al., 2007; Little et al., 2013; Priori et al., 2013), 2) prone to artefacts from stimulation, cardiac signals and motion (Neumann et al., 2021; Sorkhabi et al., 2020), and 3) the optimal configuration of algorithms are still debated and might prove complex for programming (Swann et al., 2018a).
-In addition, the resolution of small bioelectric signals in the presence of stimulation puts significant constraints on the relationship between sensing and stimulation electrodes, which can severely limit the therapy options (Arlotti et al., 2016; Little et al., 2013; Priori et al., 2013; Stanslaski et al., 2012); recent work to bypass these constraints potentially compromise the safety of the tissue-electrode interface due to leakage currents and single-fault errors (Zhou et al., 2019).
+As the field of adaptive neuromodulation is rapidly evolving, a key question is what signals to use for adapting stimulation delivery; arguably the current emphasis is on using bioelectric signals to inform the control algorithm [1-4].
+As the leading commercial system, the Neuropace RNS is approved in the U.S. for refractory epilepsy [5].
+While promising, the ultimate benefit of the responsive stimulation for epilepsy is still debated, and refinement of the algorithmic approach remains an active area of study [6].
+Likewise, in the field of movement disorders, particularly Parkinson's disease, adaptive stimulation has shown promise for improving outcomes while lowering energy use [3, 4].
+However, the signals recorded from sub-cortical targets are 1) relatively small (1 μ Vrms) [3, 4, 7], 2) prone to artefacts from stimulation, cardiac signals and motion [8, 9], and 3) the optimal configuration of algorithms are still debated and might prove complex for programming [10].
+In addition, the resolution of small bioelectric signals in the presence of stimulation puts significant constraints on the relationship between sensing and stimulation electrodes, which can severely limit the therapy options [3, 4, 11, 12]; recent work to bypass these constraints potentially compromise the safety of the tissue-electrode interface due to leakage currents and single-fault errors [13].

 There are several alternatives to bioelectrical signals which might be used to adjust a stimulator.
 For example, adapting stimulation with time could be a simple, yet impactful feedforward approach to therapy optimization.
-As pharmaceuticals have been shown to exhibit sensitivity to timing (Ruben et al., 2019), implantable devices might also benefit from exploiting rhythmicity linked to disease processes (Baud et al., 2018; Gregg et al., 2020).
-Specifically, time-varying disease processes might be synchronized with stimulation adjustments, thereby implementing chronotherapy through use of the embedded real-time clock in bioelectronic circuits (Khan et al., 2018).
+As pharmaceuticals have been shown to exhibit sensitivity to timing [14], implantable devices might also benefit from exploiting rhythmicity linked to disease processes [15, 16].
+Specifically, time-varying disease processes might be synchronized with stimulation adjustments, thereby implementing chronotherapy through use of the embedded real-time clock in bioelectronic circuits [17].
 As another algorithm input source, inertial sensors can also be used to obtain an estimate of the patient or symptom state as a feedforward method to adjust stimulation.
-The widespread adoption of inertial sensing in consumer wearable electronics has resulted in many features ideal for use in implantable closed-loop neuromodulation systems: 1) low power (order of $10 \mu W$), 2) high reliability and shock immunity, and 3) embedded "digital motion classifiers" that facilitate state estimation (Appelboom et al., 2014).
+The widespread adoption of inertial sensing in consumer wearable electronics has resulted in many features ideal for use in implantable closed-loop neuromodulation systems: 1) low power (order of 10 μW), 2) high reliability and shock immunity, and 3) embedded "digital motion classifiers" that facilitate state estimation [18].
 Inertial sensing has already been applied in medical implants to automatically titrate stimulation parameters.
-Notable examples include activity-based tuning of cardiac pacemakers (den Dulk et al., 1988), and posture responsive adjustment of stimulation for spinal cord stimulation for chronic pain (Schultz et al., 2012).
-Investigational work using the Activa PC + S also demonstrated the potential utility of inertial sensing for deep brain stimulation (DBS) applications such as essential tremor (Herron et al., 2017a) and Parkinson's disease (Malekmohammadi et al., 2016).
+Notable examples include activity-based tuning of cardiac pacemakers [19], and posture responsive adjustment of stimulation for spinal cord stimulation for chronic pain [20].
+Investigational work using the Activa PC+S also demonstrated the potential utility of inertial sensing for deep brain stimulation (DBS) applications such as essential tremor [21] and Parkinson's disease [22].
 Despite the potential research and therapeutic opportunities enabled by integrating inertial and circadian adaptive functionality into neuromodulation systems, there are no such devices currently available for in-human research.